Salting Roads and Plowing Snow

 Snows with accumulations of less than six inches should allow the crews to plow every street within 24 hours after the storm has ended.

 With a storm of six inches or more, it typically takes 48 hours after the storm has ended to get through every street.
 During a very heavy snowfall, snowplows may need to be diverted from secondary roads repeatedly to concentrate on keeping main roads open.
 This can cause further delays.

-If your street has not been plowed after the period of time indicated above, please contact the Bureau of Highways at firstname.lastname@example.org or 410-887-3560.
+If your street has not been plowed after the period of time indicated above, please send an email to the Bureau of Highways at firstname.lastname@example.org or call 410-887-3560.